Navy Doctoral Internships In Clinical Psychology

 The Navy application is completed with the help of a Navy Medical Programs Officer Recruiter.

-Applicants are strongly encouraged to contact a recruiter as early as possible, preferably by September.
+Applicants are strongly encouraged to contact a recruiter as early as possible, preferably by September of 2023.

-Initiating contact with a recruiter after 1 October increases the risk that the application will not be completed by the application deadline.
+If later than this date, applicants are still encouraged to apply.
+However, initiating contact with a recruiter after 1 November increases the risk that the application will not be completed by the application deadline below.
 (The Navy application includes a medical evaluation, and there are frequently delays in getting medical appointments scheduled).

 BACKGROUND